bnaucler/ql/README.md

 # ql / quicklist
-Quicklist is a tool for creating / sharing lists.
-For oneself or sharing with others.
+Quicklist is a tool for creating / sharing lists, for oneself or with others.
 It's built to have a minimal and intuitive UI without clutter and low requirements for backend capacity.
-The UI is optimized for mobile (portrait) usage, and proportions will look odd during desktop use.
+The interface is designed primarily for mobile use; desktop is a bit of an afterthought.

 There is a public instance running at [ql.bnaucler.se](https://ql.bnaucler.se) if you want to give it try.